 Encouraging young people to become philosophically knowledgeable and active in public policy issues is a driving passion for Kate.
 In 2003, she founded and is chairman of a public policy leadership training program for women in Virginia.
 She served as vice president of Young America’s Foundation from 2008 to 2012.

 Kate has been speaking on college campuses for 18 years, enlightening and entertaining students on topics such as The New Face of Feminism: It’s wearing lipstick, Our Descent into Liberalism, and America’s Noble Heritage: Hope from the Founding Fathers.
 Kate speaks across the nation on a wide variety of issues including life, national security, education, economic policy, political correctness on campus, and the changing role of women in public policy.

 Kate served as Senator George Allen’s chief of staff and as his chief education and health policy advisor when he was Virginia’s governor.
-At Young America’s Foundation, Obenshain has served as a member of the Board of Directors, director of program development and director of lectures, developing the largest conservative lecture program in the nation.
+At Young America’s Foundation, she has served as a member of the Board of Directors, director of program development and director of lectures, developing the largest conservative lecture program in the nation.

 From 1995 to 2000, she served as an appointee of Governors Allen and Gilmore on the State Council of Higher Education for Virginia, implementing both governors’ vision for budgetary reform and programmatic accountability.